 This point is driven home in the story we read about in Numbers chapter 11 about how the children of Israel complained that they did not have enough.
 God doesn’t punish them for complaining by taking away the blessings that they already had; rather He gave them more than they need.
 He gave them too much!

-In our verse today, we read, “Now a wind went out from the LORD and drove quail in from the sea.
-It scattered them up to two cubit] deep all around the camp, as far as a day’s walk in any direction.”
+In today’s verse, we read in Numbers 11:31, “Now a wind went out from the LORD and drove quail in from the sea.
+It scattered them up to two cubit deep all around the camp, as far as a day’s walk in any direction.”
 There was so much food to eat that the people became sick form it.
 The point was made – it is possible to have too much.

 We all want to win the lottery, but do some research and you will find out that for many lottery winners, their dream turned into a nightmare.
 Having so much money caused marriages to break down, fights between family members, even kidnapping and death.
 Yes, there most definitely is such a thing as too much.

-So let us take what we have with gratitude and thanksgiving, knowing from the bottom of our hearts that we have what we need.
+So let us remember Numbers 11:31, and take what we have with gratitude and thanksgiving, knowing from the bottom of our hearts that we have what we need.
 Sometimes less is really more, and what we lack, our greatest blessing.

 Download our complimentary study on The Psalms of David for how Israel’s greatest king expressed his deepest emotions to God through his words of thanksgiving, confession, petition, and praise.